case study

 This collaboration is a unique blend of academic insights and professional expertise.
 Dr Matteo Giusti specialises in understanding personal, spatial, and cultural factors underpinning sustainable relationships with nature.
 His research includes understanding how blue and green infrastructure affect human-nature relationships, and how people’s relationship with nature drives sustainable transformation.
 His work on sustainable human-nature relationships forms the foundation of this guide and toolkit.

 Louise Shorthose and Kirsty Porter, with over 35 years of expertise in developing nature-based activities, work for the Surrey Wildlife Trust.
+Kirsty is also a teacher at a local primary school and has over 20 years of experience in the education setting.
 Together, they have contributed insights, stories, activities, and the wisdom developed over a lifetime on how to promote a connection with nature in practice.

 This project aligns with the UN Sustainable Development Goals (UN SDGs) including SDG3 (good health and well-being), SDG4 (quality education), SDG11 (sustainable cities and communities), SDG15 (life on land) and SDG17 (partnerships for the goals).